 6. ASHRAE Standard 90.1 Section G1.3.2.d documentation requirements shall be replaced by a list showing compliance with the mandatory provisions of IECC Table C407.2.

-7. ASHRAE Standard 90.1 Section G1.3.2.e documentation requirements shall be replaced by a list of proposed design aspects that are less stringent than the prescriptive requirements of the Energy Code.
+7. ASHRAE Standard 90.1 Section G1.3.2.e documentation requirements shall be replaced by a list of proposed design aspects that are less stringent than the prescriptive requirements of the IECC.

-8. References to undesigned future building components in the Proposed Building Performance column of ASHRAE Standard 90.1 Table G3.1 shall be modified to reference the corresponding Energy Code sections in lieu of ASHRAE Standard 90.1 requirements, in the following ASHRAE Standard 90.1 table sections:
+8. References to undesigned future building components in the Proposed Building Performance column of ASHRAE Standard 90.1 Table G3.1 shall be modified to reference the corresponding IECC sections in lieu of ASHRAE Standard 90.1 requirements, in the following ASHRAE Standard 90.1 table sections:

 8.1.
 Table G3.1.1.c.